-Taiwan-Taiwan Adventist College, Yu Chih

-Mandarin Language and Chinese Culture (Summer)
+Ukraine- Ukrainian College of Arts and Sciences, Kiev Russian Language and Culture (Summer)

-ACA Admission

 Applicants for international study need not be language majors or minors.
 Students majoring in various disciplines that allow for one or more elective years within the four-year curriculum may study in the year-abroad and summer session programs without losing credits or prolonging time before graduation by carefully planning the year(s) preceding and following their international study experience.
 Prerequisites for admission to ACA study abroad programs are as follows: